TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 This is an optional non-reliable server.

-*Marking server as optional tells NZBGet to ignore this server if a connection to this server cannot be established.*
+*Marking the server as optional tells NZBGet to ignore this server if a connection to this server cannot be established.*

 !!! success ""